philljj/xmss-reference/patch_readme.md

   wolfssl to build the static libs is not necessary because the RNG and SHA operations are provided by setting callbacks.
 - The tests in `test/` have been updated to reflect these changes.
-- Some minor changes to fix warnings from clang `-fsanitize=memory`.
+- Some minor changes were made to fix warnings from clang `-fsanitize=memory`.
-- Some minor cosmetic changes (cleanup trailing space, long lines, etc).
+- Some minor cosmetic changes were made (cleanup trailing space, wrap long lines, etc).